101zh/NotesOnPlatformerMovement/README.md

 - Edge Corner Correction
   - Same idea as ceiling correction, but instead do it horizontally for platforms.
+  - (This is a less common mechanic tho)
   - ![alt text](images/assists/edgeCornerCorrection.gif)

 - Max X and/or Y velocity - makes it so the player will never go too fast